STMicroelectronics/lsm6dso16is-rs/examples/ispu_norm_stm32f401re/README.md

 - The LSM6DSO16IS sensor is initialized over I2C with the low I2C address.
 - The device ID is read and verified to confirm sensor presence.
 - The sensor is reset to default configuration.
-- The ISPU normalization program is loaded from a UCF-generated Rust array (`NORM`).
+- The ISPU normalization program is loaded from a JSON-generated Rust array (`NORM`).
 - The ISPU data rate is read and printed over UART.

 ### Data Acquisition Loop